 Distance from Nashville: 49 miles, 55 minutes

-Clarkvsille is fresh on my mind as I’ve been there twice in the last month, and my has it grown in the past three years!
+While I’ve visited many times over the course of my life, Clarksville has grown and boomed in all the right ways these past few years, and it’s become one of my favorite city breaks in Middle Tennessee.
 It’s got a thriving downtown district with a three-level brewery, Strawberry Alley Ale Works, some great sculptures and an amazing amount of green space.
 Plus, one of Tennessee’s coolest state parks, Dunbar Cave State Park, is right off the interstate—you can take a wander around the grounds, then hit Old Glory Distilling Co. for a round on your way back out.

 Related post: Plan the Perfect Day Trip to Clarksville, Tennessee